 Ask yourself: Who am I designing for?

 It would be wonderful if everybody on the planet adored your clothes and wanted to buy them right now.
 But it’s impossible to make something that’s universally appealing.
-That means you’ll need to dedicate some time to thinking about who you want your clothes to speak to.
+That means you’ll need to dedicate some time to think about who you want your clothes to speak to.

 Draft your ideal buyer persona